KOBUGE-Games/godot-logger/README.md

 ## Licensing

-The Logger class and all other files of this repository are distributed under the MIT license (see the LICENSE.md file).
+The KLogger class and all other files of this repository are distributed under the MIT license (see the LICENSE.md file).